-PHYS 114 - Physics for Scientists and Engineers II (4 credits)
+PHYS I I4 - PHYSICS FOR SCIENTISTS AND ENGINEERS II (4 credits)

 The second semester of a two-semester sequence focusing on waves, light and electromagnetism.
 The course provides a calculus-based introduction to the properties of waves, geometric and wave optics, electric fields, basic electric circuits, and magnetism.
 3 lecture hours and 1 problem hour.
 Prerequisite: PHYS 113; Co-requisite: MATH 130, or permission of the instructor; Co-requisite: PHYS 114L, 3 laboratory hours.
 Students who withdraw from PHYS 114 will automatically be removed from PHYS 114L unless permission to remain in the lab is granted by the program director.